sujayt123/lazy-radio-station/README.md

 Pretty easy, right?
 All you have to do to trigger a song to play is to drive the input into some pin low.
 For the embedded systems programmer, however, this mechanism seems rather insidious - at first glance, it necessitates the usage of 11 MSP430 GPIO pins to drive the soundboard.
 Thankfully, this difficulty can be circumvented with some shrewdness.

 We initially decided to use 1-cold decoder to allow a system of up to 16 pins to be controlled with only 4 GPIOs of the MSP430.
 However, to avoid potential timing issues with GPIO management, we ended up going with the sequential logic equivalent of the combinational 1-cold decoder: the 74HC595 shift register.
-With only three GPIOs of the MSP430, we could control up to eight pins of the soundboard (and potentially more, if we were willing to daisy-chain multiple 74HC595s).
-Provided support for the 74HC595, which comes pre-packaged in the Energia Sidekick kit, was incredibly useful for MSP430 programming.
+With only three GPIOs of the MSP430, we could control up to eight pins of the soundboard - and potentially more, if we were willing to daisy-chain multiple 74HC595s - using the specified protocol for serial communication.
+Provided support for the 74HC595, which comes pre-packaged in the Energia Sidekick kit, was incredibly helpful when we were programming the MSP430.

 ###### LCD
 We purchased a 16x2 HD44780 LCD screen from Adafruit for this project because of its popularity among hobbyists and general community support.
 Initially, we tried to be extremely conservative about the GPIO usage and opted to purchase an SPI/I2C backpack, a hardware controller that wraps around the LCD to give a much more convenient interface to the embedded programmer.
 The backpack would only require three to four pins to communicate with the LCD, as opposed to the traditional six or seven!